 Computer Applications (BCompSc)

-Bachelor of Computer Science (BCompSc)Offered by:
+Bachelor of Computer Science (BCompSc)offered_by:

 Department of Computer Science and Software Engineering, Faculty of Engineering and Computer Science

-Why study computer applications?
+Why study Computer Applications?

-The Computer Applications option gives doubly passionate students the flexibility to combine a traditional computer science degree and with a non-traditional field.
+The Computer Applications option gives doubly passionate students the flexibility to combine a traditional computer science degree with a non-traditional field.
 Though many students complete a Major in Computation Arts or a Major in Mathematics and Statistics, students may declare a major or minor in any area outside the Faculty of Engineering and Computer Science.

 Our state-of-the-art labs for high-performance computing, networks and artificial intelligence will give you experience with the equipment you’ll use in the field.
 Through labs, lectures and projects, you’ll also: